PierreBeucher/cloudypad/docs/src/cost/paperspace.md

 |     P5000     |    30    |   8  |       250      |     $0.780     |     30    |     $10.00     |      $33.40     |
 |    RTX5000    |    30    |   8  |       250      |     $0.820     |     30    |     $10.00     |      $34.60     |

-_*Estimations based on Paperspace pricing as of September 2024.
+_*Estimations based on [Paperspace pricing as of September 2024](https://www.paperspace.com/pricing).
 Exact prices may vary over time and by region._

+## Egress costs - Data transfer out from Paperspace to Internet

+Paperspace does not charge for data transfer. (or it's not documented on their [pricing page](https://www.paperspace.com/pricing))